Accessibility

 For English-as-an-additional-language candidates

 There is no language-translation option in the modern UK theory test.
-The 2014 withdrawal of foreign-language voiceovers was driven by a documented fraud problem (impersonation and interpreter collusion) and has not been reversed.
+The 2014 withdrawal of foreign-language voiceovers was driven by a documented fraud problem — interpreters had been caught indicating correct answers to candidates — and has not been reversed.
 Practical strategies for ESL candidates:

 - Use the English voiceover — you can replay each question and answer aloud, which often clarifies vocabulary that text alone obscures.